MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_CimSession.md

 ## Long description

+> This information only applies to PowerShell running on Windows.

 A Common Information Model (CIM) session is a client-side object that represents a connection to a local computer or a remote computer.
 You can use CIM sessions as an alternative to PowerShell sessions (PSSessions).
 Both approaches have advantages.

-You can use the `New-CimSession` cmdlet to create a CIM session that contains information about a connection, such as computer name, the protocol used for the connection, session ID, and instance ID.
+You can use the `New-CimSession` cmdlet on a Windows computer to create a CIM session that contains information about a connection, such as computer name, the protocol used for the connection, session ID, and instance ID.

 After you create a **CimSession** object that specifies information required to establish a connection, PowerShell does not establish the connection